Sharpe's Enemy: Plot summary

 Sharpe captures the convent and frees the women.
 Pot-au-Feu is taken prisoner, but Hakeswill gets away.
-Recently arrived, aged Colonel Sir Augustus Farthingdale is reunited with his beloved young "wife".
+Arriving with the fusiliers, aged Colonel Sir Augustus Farthingdale is reunited with his beloved young "wife".
 "Lady Farthingdale" is actually Josefina Lacosta, a high-class courtesan with whom Sharpe is intimately acquainted; she plays Farthingale's wife for a sizable stipend.

 Shortly afterward, Dubreton arrives with his own, much larger force.
 Dubreton repays Sharpe for saving his wife by handing over Hakeswill.
 He then proposes a Christmas truce and invites Sharpe and the other British officers to dinner.
 There Sharpe first encounters Major Ducos, a French spy of great influence who will repeatedly trouble Sharpe in the future.
 The French demand that the British leave by nine o'clock the next morning.
 Farthingdale readily agrees, but Sharpe has misgivings.
 His Spanish partisan wife Teresa Moreno arrives and confirms his suspicions; she tells him that a sizable French force is advancing on the village, which turns out to be a diversionary invasion of northern Portugal (to draw enemy forces away from the real point of attack).
-He sends Teresa to take the news to Nairn.
+He sends Teresa to deliver the news to Nairn.

-Sharpe decides to make a stand, since if the French can get through the mountain pass, they can advance in many directions, too many for the British to counter.
+Sharpe decides to make a stand, since if the French can get through the mountain pass, they can advance in too many directions for the British to counter effectively.
 He blackmails Lord Farthingdale into leaving (by threatening to reveal who "Lady Farthingdale" really is), thus leaving Sharpe in command.
 He sets a trap for the French, using Gilliland's Congreve rockets (at very close range to overcome their inaccuracy) to stop the initial attack.
 The French launch another attack.
 British reinforcements arrive just in time to save Sharpe's greatly outnumbered men.

 Hakeswill escapes during the last hours of the fighting, and encounters and kills Teresa.
 He tries to desert to the French, but Dubreton returns him to Sharpe.
 After a court martial, Hakeswill is shot by a firing squad.
 He survives, but the grief-stricken Sharpe administers the coup de grace himself with his rifle.